 Harry knew he had his chance while Flitwick was writhing on the floor.
 He pulled his disillusioned gun out of the holster and aimed it.

-"You should have known better than to opposed me, you filthy half-breed," Tom said to Flitwick after releasing the curse.
-"Avada…" BOOM!!!
+"You should have known better than to opposed me, you filthy half-breed," Tom hissed at Flitwick after releasing the curse.
+"Avada…" BOOM!
 Harry shot him in back of the head, effectively killing him.

 "You killed our master!" shouted Alecto Carrow while aiming her wand at Harry.
 "Crucio!"
 The curse hit Harry, who fell to the floor writhing for a few seconds before Hermione shot a Reducto at her head, stopping her from ever hurting anybody else.

 Ginny, in the meantime, was amazed at how well she was doing with her new wand.
 It seemed to be practically dueling for her, and no one could beat it.
 It went through shield spells like they were nothing, and seemed to be guiding her to move whenever a spell was shot at her.
 She didn't know what was happening, but she liked it.
 She most definitely preferred this wand to her old one.

 The battle was fierce, and there were casualties, but within a half-hour all the Death Eaters were either killed or captured.
 The students that had been killed were Lavender Brown, Padma Patil, Cormac McLaggen, Terry Boot, and a dozen others that Harry didn't know.
 The casualties from the Order were Dedalus Diggle, Emmeline Vance and Sturgis Podmore.
 Sybil Trelawney was the only teacher killed, although she had taken out three different Death Eaters by throwing crystal balls at them.
 Not many were injured, due to the fact that the Death Eaters mostly cast killing curses.
 You were either hit or you weren't.
 The few that were injured were mended quite quickly.

 "I now pronounce you husband and wife.
 You may kiss the bride."